 Have you ever wondered about the following verse?
 What does it mean to “reap destruction”?

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
-Whoever sows to please their flesh, from the flesh will reap destruction; whoever sows to please the Spirit, from the Spirit will reap eternal life.
-(Galatians 6:78)
+The one who sows to please his flesh, from the flesh will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
+(Galatians 6:7,8)

 Our misunderstanding may arise from our conceiving of eternal life as living forever rather than what is: a kind of life, the Life of God and Christ.

-Thus eternal life is not speaking primarily of duration of life but of a kind of life, the life that proceeds from a close relationship with God and Christ.
+Thus eternal life is not primarily duration of life, but a kind of life, the life that proceeds from a close relationship with God and Christ.
 It actually is the kind of Life that fills the Godhead.

-In any case, the Bible advises us to remain filled with the Spirit of God so when the Day of Resurrection arrives our mortal body will be transformed.
-We will not be portrayed as some kind of evil creature that would terrify children.
-It is my firm belief that such will take place with some people who today represent themselves as Christians.
+In any case, the Bible advises us to remain filled with the Spirit of God so when the Day of Resurrection arrives, our mortal body will be transformed.
+In that day, we will not be some kind of evil creature that would terrify children.
+But I firmly believe that exactly that disgusting change will take place with some people who today represent themselves as Christians.